 The apprenticeship term for this field is four years, including a minimum of 1500 hours of on-the-job training and eight weeks of technical training each year.
 We offer all four years of the program in Medicine Hat.
 At Medicine Hat College, we offer small class sizes, individualized attention and access to updated technology.
 The Heavy Equipment Technician program is one of eight apprenticeship programs leading to journeyman status and solid careers in the skilled trades.

 One of the major reasons students select this career is because of the wages and the job diversity.
 The Heavy Equipment Technician program can direct you to employment opportunities in the oil field, gas compression and open pit mining.
 Others find careers working on highway trucks, off-road vehicles such as earth moving equipment, or as a shop foreman, manager or owner.

 Many Albertans employed in this classification work in wholesale trade; construction; transportation and warehousing; oil and gas extraction and mining support activities; and metal fabrication and machinery manufacturing.

 After your application has been accepted, you will begin training with your employer and are now eligible to register for training at Medicine Hat College.
-You will then be sent an information package from the college on how to proceed with your registration (dates, times and location of first day of class).
+You will then be sent an information package from the college on how to proceed with your registration.

 You will be awarded an Alberta Completion of Apprenticeship Certificate when you successfully complete all requirements of your apprenticeship contract.
 In addition to and depending on the trade, you will receive a Journeyman certification.